brianmc/tweetcount/README.md

 `full`		If `true` response will contain the raw twitter search API response.  **Optional**

 ##Notes
 This is not a search API, there is no paging or parsing functionality.
-This is purely to feed a dashboard that twitter activity is increasing/decreasing/etc.
+This is purely to feed a dashboard that twitter activity is increasing/decreasing/etc.  Also, since the Twitter search API will only ever return batches of 100, that is the biggest number you're ever going to get out of this API.
+If the meter says 100 you should probably look at your feed, something might be happening!

 ##Credits